 - 29. The Health Cost Recovery Program operates on a self-assessing system that depends on voluntary compliance.
 Automobile insurers are responsible for correctly calculating, reporting, and remitting Health Cost Recovery as and when required by the Act.
 Interest or penalties may be assessed when TRA detects and corrects errors in filed returns.
 This may not occur until a post-assessment review of the return is made, which could be several months or years after the initial assessment.
-In these cases, the assessed penalties or interest may not be waived on account of the delay unless the delay was considered to be unreasonable. - 30.
-Penalties or interest will generally not be waived for errors or delays caused by the automobile insurer, its principles or representatives, including errors or delays on account of lack of knowledge, misrepresentation, or misapplication of the provisions of the Act.
+In these cases, the assessed penalties or interest may not be waived on account of the delay unless the delay was considered unreasonable. - 30.
+Normally penalties or interest will not be waived for errors or delays caused by the automobile insurer or its representatives on account of lack of knowledge, misrepresentation or misapplication of the provisions of the Act. - 31.
+A postal strike is not normally sufficient reason for TRA to waive interest on a late payment because payments can be made electronically.
+For information on how to remit Health Cost Recovery to TRA, refer to the 'Making payments to Tax and Revenue Administration' page of the Government of Alberta website.